The user must have a valid licensed copy of Microsoft Word, or an appropriate Office 365 subscription

 Step 3: Adding Merge Fields to your Template

-Simply click into the Word document - wherever you want to place a merge field - and then simply locate the merge field in the app and click.
+Simply click into the Word document - wherever you want to place a merge field - and then search for the merge field in the search bar in the app and click.
 Your merge field will be added to the document.

 Depending on the set up of your template in the CRM, the merge fields will vary accordingly.
 For example, a document template that's defined as a Quote template will have access to Quote tables and Quote values; whereas a document that's set up against Problem records will have access to fields such as Problem ID and Problem Description.